SmithsonianWorkshops/advanced-hydra-workshops/install_sw+m/sw+modules.md

 Finished make all
 ```

-Only if it did not fail, you can install it with
+If the make/build completed sucessfully, you can install it with
 ```
 source ../do-install.sou |& tee do-install.log
 [1] 8964
 ```

 and monitor the file `install.log`.
 This will take a littel time, but not as